Books for Children Conceived through Embryo Donation

 Before You Were Born…Our Wish For A Baby (The Story of Embryo Donation) – by Janice Grimes.
 Written for ages 3-5.

-The Donor Conception Network has a book called Our Story (ages 3-6) that discusses embryo donation.
-It is available for purchase here.
+The Donor Conception Network has a series of books called Our Story (ages 3-6) that discuss all family types including embryo donation.

 Training Wheels by Chris Barrett and Sally B. Hunter (ages 4-8) – A five-year-old boy named Miles learns about his birth through an open embryo donation from a couple in California.

 Hope and Will Have a Baby by Irene Celcer- Written for ages 5-8, this series of books tells birth stories about surrogacy, egg donation, embryo donation, sperm donation, and adoption.
 The beginning and end of each book is the same, but the middle section is specific to each topic.
 Contains some religious overtones.

 Ready-made Sweetie by Whitney Williams (Ages 3-8 years old) – A fun book to help children understand the basic ideas of embryo donation/adoption with a designated section families can use to share the details of their own journey.
 Sure to be a forever keepsake; inspirational Bible verses included.

 Families Come In Many Forms by Bella Mei Wong – Along the way Alex meets his friends’ families – traditional, adopted, divorced, blended, IVF, same sex and others.
 These family forms are not presented as “different”, but are treated as a normal part of today’s world.